 Access to Water

-The Mncwasa Water Scheme building started in 2010 and was finalised around 2013.
+The Mncwasa Water Scheme was built by Amathole District Municipality in 2010 and became operational in 2015.
 The Scheme changed the lives of the people in this region.
 Access to quality, clean water near households brought along with-it improved health outcomes, reduced infant mortality, and increased the quality of life for all.

 The Scheme feeds water to approximately 6000 households across 40 villages, has 36 reservoirs: 200 break-pressure tanks and thousands of taps.